-Data-Sufficiency questions are quite different from Problem Solving questions.
+Data-Sufficiency questions are different from Problem Solving questions.
 In a DS question, you will be presented with some initial information and two statements, labeled 1 and 2.
 Your task is to decide whether the statements give you enough information to enable you to answer the question.
 You must choose one of the following answers:

 - Statement (1) ALONE is sufficient, but statement (2) is not sufficient.

 - Statement (2) ALONE is sufficient, but statement (1) is not sufficient.